HermesBoots/holbertonschool-low_level_programming/0x04-pointers_arrays_strings/README.md

 ## I Do Not Fear Computers.
 I Fear the Lack of Them
 Printing a string and then a line feed to standard output.

+## I Can Only Go One Way.
+I've Not Got a Reverse Gear
+Printing a string in reverse, then a line feed, to standard output.